The lattice extraction of the TMD soft function using the auxiliary field representation of the Wilson line: Conclusions

 \section{Conclusions}

 Extracting the soft function through the auxiliary field method shows promise based on our perturbative analysis, given the time independence of the soft function, and the direct relationship between the complex directional vectors, $\tilde n_A, \tilde n_B$, in Euclidean space, and $y_A, y_B$ in Minkowski space.
 An important point that we did not discuss here is that a direct analytic continuation of our lattice computation to Minkowski space may be complicated by the pole structure of the auxiliary field propagator.
 However, an analysis of this problem was already done in the context of moving-HQET in \cite{Aglietti:1993hf}.
 Finally, the construction of the ratio in Eq. (\ref{eq:ratio}) solves the issues related to the linear divergence in $L$ and removes power corrections up to, at least, $b_\perp^2/L^2$.
 We have started the numerical implementation of this formalism on the lattice.
-In the near future we will present first results with the aim of establishing and demonstrating the feasibility of the presented ideas.
+In the near future we will present first results with the aim of establishing and demonstrating the feasibility of the presented ideas. \footnote{ After this proceeding was published, we were made aware of a lecture note~\cite{Liu:2022nnk} which implies that one can analytically continue the heavy-quark form factor~\cite{jiliuliu2020} in the $z$-axis to obtain Euclidean Wilson lines along the $(n^0,0,0,in^3)$ direction.
+This would be equivalent to our proposal through O(4) symmetry~\cite{Liu:2022nnk} if $n^3<n^0$.
+Nevertheless, such an analytical continuation was not explicitly pointed out in Refs.~\cite{jiliuliu2020,Liu:2022nnk}, nor was there mention of the failure of the standard timelike moving HQET in calculating the soft function, which was discovered in this work. }

 \acknowledgments